 A big part of why this is happening is because gas prices are low and the economy is doing better.
 When people have more money to spend, they often do more activities and they drive more.
 This increases traffic.
 A traffic increase translates to an increased risk of collisions.
 Not only are there simply more people on the roads who could crash, but there is also the issue of the fact that highly-trafficked areas could be more dangerous.
 If there is a crowded intersection and even one car loses control or fails to stop in a high traffic, this is likely to set off a chain reaction.
 The more cars there are on the road, the greater the chances of a chain reaction occurring and multiple vehicles becoming involved in a pileup.

-While more traffic explains a lot of why accidents are happening more than before, increased road travel is not the only explanation for the fact there were more fatalities in 2016 than the year prior.
-Fatalities exceeded 40,000 in 2016 for the first time since 2007 in large part because of driver actions.
+While more traffic explains a lot of why accidents are happening more than ever, increased road travel is not the only explanation for the fact there were more fatalities in 2016 than the year prior.
+Fatalities exceeded 40,000 in 2016 for the first time since 2007, in part, because of driver actions.
 An estimated 94 percent of all accidents are attributed to human error, and drivers have increased the chance of making mistakes by increasingly relying on in-vehicle infotainment systems, even though Live Science reports on the dangers of in-car technology and explains that voice-activated systems still present a major cognitive distraction.